By the Grace of God

-By the Grace of God (Dei Gratia, abbreviated D.G.) is a formulaic phrase used especially in Christian monarchies as an introductory part of the full styles of a monarch.
+By the Grace of God (Dei Gratia, abbreviated D.G.) is a formulaic phrase used especially in Christian monarchies as an introductory part of the full style of a monarch.
 In England and later the United Kingdom, the phrase was formally added to the royal style in 1521 and continues to be used.
 It is also used by bishops.
 For example, on UK coinage, the abbreviation DG appears today.

 History and rationale

 Originally, it had a literal meaning: the divine right of kings was invoked—notably by Christian monarchs—as legitimation (the only one above every sublunary power) for the absolutist authority the monarch wielded, that is, the endorsement of God for the monarch's reign.

 By custom, the phrase "by the Grace of God" is restricted to sovereign rulers; in the feudal logic, a vassal held fief not by the grace of God, but by grant of a superior noble.
 Yet this did not stop kings using it, even when they did homage to the pope (as vicegerent of God) or another ruler, such as the Kingdom of Bavaria, a state of the Holy Roman Empire.

 Parallels exist in other civilizations, e.g. Mandate of Heaven of the Chinese empire, where for centuries the official decrees by the emperors of China invariably began with the phrase 「奉天承運，皇帝詔曰」 which is translated as "The Emperor, by the Grace of Heaven, decrees".